 The prototype of the naval variant, a modified SA 365N, performed its initial flight on 22 February 1982, to be followed by the first production SA 365F machine on 2 July 1982.
 The naval variant was originally powered by twin Turbomeca Arriel 1M turboshafts providing 520 kW (700 SHP) each.
 Two subvariants were offered:

+An "AS 565MBe" has now been introduced, with Arriel 2N engines, providing 840 kW (1,130 SHP) for improved "hot & high" performance, plus modernized avionics.
+The Mexican Navy was the launch customer.
 The French Navy is now working to upgrade their existing Panther helicopters to a "Mark 2" configuration.
 Changes will include: